pgmj/RISEkbmRasch/README.md

 For most Rasch-related functions in the package, there are separate functions for polytomous data (more than two response options for each item) and dichotomous data, except `RItargeting()` which defaults to polytomous data and has the option `dich = TRUE` for dichotomous data.
 For instance, `RIitemfitPCM()` for the Partial Credit Model and `RIitemfitRM()` for the dichotomous Rasch Model.
 The Rating Scale Model (RSM) for polytomous data has not been implemented in any of the functions.

-More details and examples of use will be added.
-You can find two Quarto use cases with Rasch analyses in the [project subfolder Quarto](https://github.com/pgmj/RISEkbmRasch/tree/main/Quarto).
-You will need to copy all the text from the .qmd template file and paste it into a new file, since GitHub does not allow any simple way to just download a file(?).
+Please see the [vignette](https://pgmj.github.io/raschrvignette/RaschRvign.html) for a practical use example with code included.
+You can find a Quarto template file in the [subfolder Quarto](https://github.com/pgmj/RISEkbmRasch/tree/main/Quarto), which provides code examples on how to structure your Quarto document and make use of panel-tabsets.
+You may need to copy all the text from the .qmd template file and paste it into a new file, since GitHub does not allow any simple way to just download a file(?).
 Since Quarto/qmd files are just text files, this is hopefully not too inconvenient.

-Examples of output from the Quarto files are [also available](https://github.com/pgmj/RISEkbmRasch/tree/main/Quarto/output).
-Quarto can output multiple types of documents based on the same script, which is illustrated using the RaschR1.qmd file to output both a HTML scrollable file with side menu, and a revealjs presentation (also using HTML).
-The HTML files need to be downloaded and opened with a web browser.

 ### Notes on known issues